pixiiidust/TeloMeshV2/README.md

    # For multi-graph analysis
    python main.py --dataset detailed_analysis --users 100 --events 50 --multi

+   # Control the number of unique pages (nodes) in the graph
+   python main.py --dataset node_control --users 100 --events 50 --pages 32
    ```

 4. Run the dashboard to analyze your data: